This peatland used to be an oil well!

 A Toolkit for a Just Transition

 Peatland restoration is no substitute for the urgent work needed to phase out fossil fuels.
-The oil industry continues to use its political power to maintain rampant extraction in Alberta and elsewhere, fuelling increasing temperatures and forest fires which have killed tens of thousands.
+The oil industry continues to maintain rampant extraction in Alberta and elsewhere, fuelling increasing temperatures and forest fires which have killed tens of thousands.

 Peatland restoration is no substitute for protecting intact peatlands.
 While we can bring back peatland vegetation and hydrology, preventing massive amounts of further carbon being released, it will take centuries to recover the carbon emitted as a result of the initial drainage.

-But an effective peatland restoration toolkit can help to bring about a just transition.
-With a proven method for rapidly restoring peatland ecology at our hands, peatland restoration can be a viable pathway for workers out of the oil and gas industry in Alberta while at the same time strengthening Indigenous sovereignty.
+But an effective peatland restoration toolkit is an important piece of the puzzle for a just transition.
+With a proven method for rapidly restoring peatland ecology at our hands, peatland restoration could be a growing pathway for workers alongside things like renewable energy.
+And as well as repairing the damage done by industry, peatland restoration could help to strengthen Indigenous sovereignty through supporting caribou populations.

 Further reading